Knee Pain Treatment in Indian Trail, NC: Beyond Rest and Ice

 Addressing the Hip and Ankle

 Your knee doesn’t exist in isolation.
 Hip stiffness or weakness forces the knee to compensate.
 Ankle instability does the same.
-We address the entire lower extremity to remove stress from the knee.
+We address the entire lower extremity to remove abnormal stress from the knee.

 Soft Tissue Therapy